 Contributors & Contributing Editors

-We are actively seeking contributors.
+We actively seek new contributors.
 If you are interested in contributing, please email us at: drszucker[at]gmail[dot]com or Beth.harris[at]gmail[dot]com.
 See our "Call for Essays" in CAA News, and our Trello Board for contributors.

 Dr. Esperança Camara is Contributing Editor for Mannerist and Baroque Art.
-She received her BA in art history from Reed College and her PhD from Johns Hopkins University with concentrations in Italian Renaissance and Baroque art and nineteenth-century French art.
+She received her Ph.D. from Johns Hopkins University.
 Her research focuses on Italian devotional art of the post-Tridentine period (1560-1640).
-In 2006 she received the Excellence in Teaching and Campus Leadership Award at the University of Saint Francis in Fort Wayne, Indiana where she is currently Associate Professor of Art History and Director of the MA in Studio Art Program.
+She is currently Associate Professor of Art History and Director of the MA in Studio Art Program.

 Dr. Rebecca Jeffrey Easby is the Contributing Editor for 19th Century Art and an Associate Professor of Art History and Chair of the Fine Arts Program at Trinity Washington University in Washington, D.C.
-Her area of specialization is 19th and 20th century art with a particular interest in Victorian art.
-She has presented papers at many conferences, both in England and the U.S., and her research can be found in publications such as The Burlington Magazine and History and Community: Essays in Victorian Medievalism (Garland Press).
-She received her Ph.D. and M.Phil. degrees from the Courtauld Institute of Art, University of London and her B.A. from The American University in Washington, D.C.
+Her research can be found in publications such as The Burlington Magazine and History and Community: Essays in Victorian Medievalism (Garland Press).
+She received her Ph.D. from the Courtauld Institute of Art, University of London.

 Dr. Lauren G. Kilroy-Ewbank is the Contributing Editor for Latin American Colonial art.
-She received her BA, MA, and PhD in Art History from the University of California Los Angeles, with concentrations in Spanish Colonial, Renaissance and Baroque, and Pre-Columbian art, as well as Critical Theory.
-Her current research focuses on images of the Sacred Heart of Jesus from colonial Mexico, the subject of her forthcoming book.
-Her other interests include the visual culture of death and dying in Mexico, the intersection of art and science, and the digital humanities.
+She received her Ph.D. in Art History from the University of California Los Angeles.
 In 2013, she received a Mrs. Giles Whiting Foundation Fellowship for Excellence in Teaching at Brooklyn College, CUNY, where she is currently an Assistant Professor of Art History.
-For more on Lauren’s work, please visit her Academia.edu profile.

 Dr. Elizabeth Macaulay-Lewis is Contributing Editor for the Arts of the Islamic World.
-She is an active archaeologist and architectural historian.
-Her main interests lie in the study of Roman gardens and architecture and their reception.
-She is also interested in the ancient plant trade, digital reconstructions of gardens and Islamic architecture.
-She is currently a Visiting Assistant Professor at the Graduate Center at CUNY and serves on the governing board of the Archaeological Institute of America.
-She has a A.B. from Cornell University in Classics, Archaeology and History and a Mst. and DPhil in Classical Archaeology from Oxford University.
+She is an archaeologist and architectural historian.
+She is currently Visiting Assistant Professor at the Graduate Center at CUNY and serves on the governing board of the Archaeological Institute of America.
+She has a DPhil in Classical Archaeology from Oxford University.

 Dr. Joanna Milk Mac Farland is Contributing Editor for Fourteenth- and Fifteenth-Century Tuscan Art.
 She recently received her Ph.D. in the History of Art from the University of London’s Courtauld Institute of Art, where she attended as a Thomas Lee scholar.
-Before embarking on her Ph.D., she received an MA from the Courtauld and a BA in Fine Arts and Anthropology from New York University.
-Although her work focuses on the Italian Renaissance, she has also taught and presented research on various periods of art and archaeology.
 Currently, she is working on a book project investigating depictions of visionary experience in early Renaissance Italy.
-To find out more about Joanna’s research, visit her Academia.edu profile.

 Allison Young is Contributing Editor for Global Modern and Contemporary Art.
-She is a doctoral candidate in Art History at the Institute of Fine Arts, NYU, where she specializes in Modern and Contemporary Art with an additional focus on African contemporary art and issues of exchange, globalization, and identity.
-Allison completed her M.A. in Art History at the Institute in 2012 with a thesis on the work of South African artist Penny Siopis, which she has presented in conferences at McGill University and Cornell University.
+She is a doctoral candidate in Art History at the Institute of Fine Arts, NYU.
 She has held positions at the Museum of Fine Arts, Boston, the Rose Art Museum at Brandeis University and the Metropolitan Museum of Art.
-Allison is currently conducting dissertation research on the work of contemporary artist Zarina Bhimji, and will be relocating to the U.K. in Fall 2014 as a graduate fellow in NYU’s Global Research Center in London.
+Allison is currently a graduate fellow in NYU’s Global Research Center in London.

 Dr. Bryan J. Zygmont is Contributing Editor for American Art.
-He earned his PhD from the Department of Art History and Archaeology at the University of Maryland in 2006.
+He earned his Ph.D. from the Department of Art History and Archaeology at the University of Maryland in 2006.
 He is currently Assistant Professor of Art History at Clarke University in Dubuque, Iowa.
-Zygmont is the author of several forthcoming scholastic articles and Portraiture and Politics in New York City, 1790-1825: Gilbert Stuart, John Vanderlyn, John Trumbull, and John Welsey Jarvis, a book he partially wrote while a Visiting Scholar at the National Portrait Gallery.
-Zygmont will be a Fulbright Scholar to Poland in 2013.
-You can read his somewhat art history related blog at www.professorzygmont.blogspot.com.
+Zygmont is the author of Portraiture and Politics in New York City, 1790-1825: Gilbert Stuart, John Vanderlyn, John Trumbull, and John Welsey Jarvis, a book he partially wrote while a Visiting Scholar at the National Portrait Gallery.
+Zygmont was a Fulbright Scholar in 2013.

 Dr. Kris Belden-Adams is an Assistant Professor of Art History at the University of Mississippi.
 Her work has appeared in Afterimage, Cabinet, and in the Metropolitan Museum of Art’s 2012 book Faking It: Manipulated Photography before Photoshop.

 Doris Bravo is a Ph.D. candidate in Art History at The University of Texas at Austin, specializing in twentieth-century Latin American art.
-Her dissertation examines the performative and site-specific work of the School of Valparaíso, an experimental architecture school in Chile.
-She holds a B.A. in Latin American Studies and Spanish Literature from the University of Chicago and completed her M.A. in Art History at UT-Austin in 2008.
 She is currently completing her dissertation research in Chile with support from the Institute of International Education Graduate Fellowship for International Study.

-Dr. Catherine Burdick holds a PhD in Art History from the University of Illinois at Chicago, specializing broadly in pre-Columbian Mesoamerica, and specifically in relationships between portraiture and hieroglyphs in Classic Maya sculpture.
+Dr. Catherine Burdick holds a Ph.D. in Art History from the University of Illinois at Chicago, specializing broadly in pre-Columbian Mesoamerica, and specifically in relationships between portraiture and hieroglyphs in Classic Maya sculpture.
 She has taught art history at several institutions, including Milwaukee Institute of Art and Design and UIC.
-From 2012 to 2014 she holds a postdoctoral position in the Centro de Patrimonio Cultural and the Escuela de Arte at Pontificia Universidad Católica in Santiago, Chile where she is researching Chilean pictorial identity and the colonial maps of Fr.
-Alonso de Ovalle.

 Dr. Christina Connett is Curator of Exhibitions and Collections at the New Bedford Whaling Museum in New Bedford, Massachusetts.
-She has a BA from Northwestern University; an MA from the University of Auckland New Zealand, and is a PhD candidate at the University of Valencia in Spain, all in the History of Art.
-Connett has taught Art History with a concentration on the History of Cartography at the Rhode Island School of Design in Providence, and University of Massachusetts, Dartmouth.
-She has extensive experience as a researcher, conference speaker, lecturer and symposium coordinator at national and international organizations including the Museum of Islamic Arts, Doha, Qatar; the Redwood Library, Newport, RI, USA; the Preservation Society of Newport County, Newport, RI; the International Conference on the History of Cartography, Moscow, Russia; and the John Carter Brown Library, Providence, RI.
-Connett has also worked in tangible asset management for private and corporate art collections, as Director of Spinnaker Gallery in San Diego, CA, and Curator of the Swedish Medical Center in Seattle.
+She has an MA from the University of Auckland New Zealand, and a Ph.D. candidate from the University of Valencia in Spain.
+Connett has taught Art History and the History of Cartography at the Rhode Island School of Design and University of Massachusetts, Dartmouth.

-Pippa Couch holds a Masters in History of Art from the Courtauld Institute of Art, London, specializing in the art from Antiquity to Byzantium.
-She has worked in various aspects of arts education since 2000 and is currently working as a gallery educator at the Courtauld Insititute Galleries and the Dulwich Picture Gallery in London.
-Pippa currently works as the Schools Officer at the National Gallery, London.
+Pippa Couch holds a Masters in History of Art from the Courtauld Institute of Art, London and specializes in the art from Antiquity to Byzantium.
+She is currently working as a gallery educator at the Courtauld Institute Galleries and the Dulwich Picture Gallery in London.

 Dr. Joseph Dauben is Distinguished Professor of History at Herbert H. Lehman College and the Graduate School and University Center of the City University of New York.
 He has published widely on many subjects including the History of Science, the History of Mathematics, the Scientific Revolution, Sociology of Science, and Intellectual History.
 He received his Ph.D. at Harvard University.